High-Rise Design Requirements

 - Fire Command Center (FCC) – An FCC is required for all high-rise buildings and must be at least 200sf with minimum widths of 10’ in any direction.
 The location of the FCC must be approved by the local fire official.

-1. Voice Alarm Communication
+2. Voice Alarm

-4. Emergency Radio Coverage
+3. Emergency Radio

 - Smoke Removal – This system expels smoke after a fire event to aid in the recovery efforts.
 The IBC allows three methods, including manually operated windows or panels, mechanical air equipment, or design-approved engineering.
 Note: Specialty consultants typically are included for Fire & Life Safety (FLS) services in order to provide design direction on the egress and emergency systems.